A Two-Sample Conditional Distribution Test Using Conformal Prediction and Weighted Rank Sum: Introduction

-Our new method for testing covariate shift has three remarkable features.
-First, our test statistic is constructed using the conformal prediction technique \citep{vovk2005algorithmic,lei2013distribution,lei2018distribution}, a framework of converting point estimators to prediction sets by exploiting the symmetry of data.
-The type I error control is guaranteed by only assuming exchangeability of the training and testing data, and symmetry of the fitting procedure.
-To our knowledge, this is the first work applying conformal prediction to statistical hypothesis testing problems.
+Our new method for two-sample conditional distribution test has three remarkable features.
+First, our test statistic is inspired from conformal prediction \citep{vovk2005algorithmic,lei2013distribution,lei2018distribution}, a framework of converting point estimators to prediction sets by exploiting the symmetry of data.
+The type I error control is guaranteed by a weighted exchangeability that is tailored to the null hypothesis, assuming an accurate estimate of the marginal density ratio of the covariates is available.
 Second, our method does not require estimating the density functions.
 Instead, it uses a classification algorithm to estimate the density ratio, and can incorporate almost any existing classification algorithms ranging from classical parametric estimators to modern black-box neural nets.
-In some cases, the validity of the p-value under the null hypothesis depends on the accuracy of the classifier, which can be empirically validated.
+In practice, the validity of the data-driven $p$-value depends on the accuracy of the classifier, which can be empirically validated.
 This makes our method particularly useful in modern machine learning scenarios with high dimensionality and large sample sizes.
 Third, the asymptotic null distribution of our test statistic and its universal power guarantee are rigorously established under certain moment conditions on the density ratios and the accuracy of classification algorithms.
+To our knowledge, this is the first successful extension of conformal prediction to statistical hypothesis testing beyond exchangeability with provable size and power guarantees for a data-driven procedure.
 These theoretical results are supported by our simulation and real data examples.